Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Introduction

 \section{Introduction}

-The methods for solving partial differential equations (PEDs) based on neural networks are mostly data-driven.
-When the spatiotemporal scattered point measurement data is sufficient or the exact solution is known, using neural networks to solve CFD related parameter estimation, flow field reconstruction, proxy model construction and other problems shows great potential. \citet{ref5,ref6} proposed a feedforward neural network (PDE-Net) to invert unknown PDEs from data, in which the time derivative term is Euler discretized and the constrained convolution kernel approximates the differential operator.
-The method proposed in \citet{ref7}'s work can reconstruct the overall velocity field and pressure field with high resolution from sparse velocity information.
+Partial differential equations (PDEs) are mathematical equations that involve functions of multiple variables and their partial derivatives.
+They describe many physical phenomena, including the flow of fluids, the propagation of sound and light waves, and the diffusion of heat.
+PDEs are used extensively in physics, engineering, and other sciences to model complex systems and analyze their behavior.
+The methods for solving PDEs based on neural networks are mostly data-driven.
+When there is sufficient spatiotemporal scattered point measurement data or the exact solution is known, using neural networks to solve computational fluid dynamics (CFD)-related problems such as parameter estimation, flow field reconstruction, and proxy model construction shows great potential. \citet{ref5,ref6} proposed a feedforward neural network (PDE-Net) to invert unknown PDEs from data, in which the time derivative term is euler-discretized and the constrained convolution kernel approximates the differential operator.
+The method proposed in the work of \citet{ref7} can reconstruct the overall velocity field and pressure field with high resolution from sparse velocity information.
 By adding a convection diffusion equation to N-S equations, the flow field can be restored from the concentration of the carrier in the fluid \citep{ref4}.